DrishyaShah/QBase---An-Android-app/README.md

 **Problem:** At time of expo, Booth owners struggle to capture visitor information.
 Physical visiting cards needs to be entered in excel sheet for follow up.
-In some case visitors do not have visiting cards or they run out of card, in this case they write contact details in visitor book.
-NFC contact share is only limited to certain iPhone.
+In some cases, visitors do not have visiting cards or they run out of cards.
+In that case, they write contact details in a visitor book.
+To have to go through the whole book to look for potential clients is an infeasible task.
 If there is a way through OCR or QR code where you can capture visitor data in digital format then it becomes easy to follow up with potential clients.
+Technology such as NFC already exists in the market but it is limited to certain iPhones only.
+This is our attempt at creating an Android application to solve the said problem.

 ## Features

 - User friendy interface
 - Active reading of qr codes.
-- Constructing qr codes based on desierd input.
+- Constructing qr codes based on desired input.

 ## Description